 South Florida Landlords Amend the Complaint to Avoid the CDC Stay

 Since March of 2020, most Evictions have been for non-payment of rent.
-Unfortunately for Landlords, if a Tenant files the Declaration, a Court may stop the Eviction.
-As a result, the case may be placed on hold until the stay is lifted.
+Unfortunately for Landlords, if a Tenant files the Declaration, a Court may stop the case.
+As a result, it may be placed on hold until the stay is lifted.
 This can lead to economic loss for the Landlord.
 The good news is that they can avoid the hold by amending the complaint.
-However, it can only be for a non monetary violations.
+However, it can only be for non-monetary violations.
 These include Tenants that:

 - Remain after the lease expires

 - Cause damage or disturbing other Tenants

 - Allow unauthorized individuals to reside in the property without the Landlord’s consent

 Prior to Amending, the Landlord must give notice to the Tenant regarding the violation.
 Depending on the violation, there may be a cure period.
 A Tenant remaining in the property after the lease expires is the most common violation used to amend.
 Some Landlords give a letter that contains a 3 Day and 15 Day Notice.
 Since the 15 day is also on the Notice, the Landlord can amend a Non-Payment Eviction.
 This may delay the case two weeks but it still allows the Landlord to reclaim their property quicker.